The Horse's Hoof Diet Guidelines

 2. Energy Sources:

 Grain: We recommend feeding as little grain as possible.
 Grain should be considered more of a "supplement" than a food, due to the many problems caused by excess starch in a horse's diet.
 A small amount of grain (less than a pound per day, preferably just a handful) fed for variety will not be a problem for most horses.
 There are quality organic grain pellets available to give you more options (be sure to purchase from a top quality company).
-Whole grains should be clean and from a trustworthy source -- try to buy organic or pesticide free, if possible.
+Whole grains should be clean and from a trustworthy source -- ideally, buy organic or pesticide free and non-GMO.
 As long as the amounts fed are kept to a minimum, all grains can be fed to some horses in very small quantities for variety.
-(Horses with Insulin Resistance or EPSM or other grain-sensitive disorders should usually avoid regular grains).
+(Horses with Insulin Resistance, Metabolic Syndrome, or EPSM/PSSM or other grain-sensitive disorders should usually avoid all grains).

 3. Vitamins/Minerals: If your horse lives on an organic pasture with grass & herbs grown in virgin soil that produces plant life with correct nutrient values, it may not be necessary to provide supplements.
 However, over-farming, over-grazing, pesticides, chemicals, harsh fertilizers, acid rain, etc. have all contributed to a decline in nutrient values of our soils.
-You may want to have your pasture and hay analyzed to determine your area's deficiencies.
+Ideally, you really need to have your pasture and hay analyzed to determine your area's deficiencies.
 If you don't have a reliable source of hay, and therefore can't test, try to find out the general values of hay grown in your area.
 There will be a pattern: different areas of the country have different excesses and deficiencies.
-Here is more information about feed analysis: ANALYZING HAY AND FEEDS Here is information about an Arizona-specific supplement: Arizona Regional Mix
+Here is more information about feed analysis: ANALYZING HAY AND FEEDS

-A general multivitamin/mineral balanced nutrient supplement (such as the Dynamite brand that we carry, or choose a top quality company such as Horsetech, Vita-Flex or Uckele) as a base for the horse's diet.
-If you are worried about over-supplementation, try feeding less than the recommended daily dose.
-Another precaution against over-supplementation is to always choose chelated mineral supplements, which are better absorbed and handled in the body, plus chelation prevents a mineral from interacting with other minerals and causing problems.
+Once you know your hay's (or your area's) deficiencies, you can look for a supplement that will complement that.
+Some companies will custom-blend supplements for you (you may need the help of a nutritionist for that).
+For those people who won't be testing hay, a general multivitamin/mineral balanced nutrient supplement can be used as a base for the horse's diet.
+A precaution against over-supplementation is to always choose chelated mineral supplements, which are better absorbed and handled in the body, plus chelation prevents a mineral from interacting with other minerals and causing problems.
 Finally, try not to mix lots of different products and brands together (which could cause negative mineral interactions!) -- instead, stay with one good company, and keep it simple!

-4. Free-choice minerals: These are optional, except for free-choice Salt - always provide free choice plain salt at all times.
+Always provide free choice plain loose salt at all times for all horses.
 We recommend providing loose salt, in addition to a white salt block, if you must use a block (do not use the red mineral blocks made for cattle).

-5. Probiotics: Use a daily probiotic, such as Dynamite Dyna-Pro.
+Probiotics: Use a daily probiotic or prebiotic.
 It is cheap insurance for keeping your horse's digestion in top condition.
 It is indispensable for horses that are stressed, underweight, going through changes such as de-shoeing and de-toxing, any horse prone to colic or digestive upsets, and even for the easy-keeper whose system may not really be working correctly.
 It really works!

 If you don't see a column to the left: To view the frames version of this site, please click here: TheHorsesHoof.com